 Before conquering the clutter, we start with a conversation.
 You’ll be asked to share and/or review your current challenges and envision your ideal lifestyle and living environment.
 Your consultant will be noting your responses in your copy of The Tidy Home Joy Journal, which will be provided at the top of the Lesson.
 Your ideal lifestyle and living environment provides a foundation for all decision making moving forward, therefore, it is important to complete this step first.
 The work agreement will also be reviewed and signed by both parties during this step and any outstanding questions will be answered.

 Next, we’ll get to know your home through a guided tour.
 Photos will be taken at this time (per client’s permission) to establish and record a baseline.

-Unique to the KonMari Method™, the home greeting is a way for both client and consultant to respect your space and set our intention for the Lesson.
+Unique to the KonMari Method®, the home greeting is a way for both client and consultant to respect your space and set our intention for the Lesson.
 We will kneel together in the heart of your home and take a moment to simply be present in silence.
 This activity marks the start of the tidying “ceremony” of letting go to move forward.
-An exercise in mindfulness, clients often take a moment to appreciate their home’s current state, reflect on their experiences, and release any residual anxiety.
+An exercise in mindfulness, clients often take a moment to appreciate their home’s current state, reflect, and release anxiety.

-Note: from this point forward, your KonMari Consultant will mind the time, manage the pace/process hands-on, and find initial storage solutions.
-All you have to concern yourself with is the decision making (honing your ability to determine what sparks joy), which your consultant will help you with as well, as challenges present themselves.
+Note: from this point forward, I will mind the time, manage the pace/process hands-on, and find initial storage solutions.
+All you have to concern yourself with is the decision making.
+Honing your ability to determine what sparks joy), which I help you with as well, as challenges present themselves.